AEDs: The Shocking Truth About Automated External Defibrillators

 Conclusion

-• An Automatic External Defibrillator, also known as – Defib, AED, or Defibrillator – is an electronic device which assists with the resuscitation of an unconscious, not breathing casualty.
+• An Automated External Defibrillator – also known as Defib, AED, or Defibrillator – is an electronic device which assists with the resuscitation of an unconscious, not breathing casualty.

 • The quicker you can apply an AED the more likely you can increase the chance of survival.

-• AEDs can be located in public areas, shopping centres, sporting arenas and some businesses.
+• AEDs can be located in public areas, such as shopping centres, sporting arenas and some businesses.

 • They are simple to use.